- Overview of F2 Visa

-For example, although it’s not possible to enrol on a higher education course on an F-2 Visa, if you want to become a student then you can switch to an F-1 Visa.
-Likewise, if you wish to work, although you won’t be permitted while you still have F-2 status, if you wish to find employment then you can request to change to a different type of visa.
+For example, although it is not possible to enrol on a higher education course on an F-2 Visa, if you want to become a student then you can switch to an F-1 Visa.
+Likewise, if you wish to work, although you will not be permitted while you still have F-2 status, if you wish to find employment then you can request to change to a different type of visa.

 How can our immigration lawyers help?

-Visa matters can be complex and confusing at the best of times, which is why it’s always a good idea to get some professional legal advice.
-Our immigration lawyers are specialists in this field, so whether you require step-by-step assistance, or you’re just unsure of something and need a little guidance, we have a range of bespoke packages to suit you.
+Visa matters can be complex and confusing at the best of times, which is why it is always a good idea to seek professional legal advice.
+Our immigration lawyers are specialists in this field, so whether you require step-by-step assistance, or you are just unsure of something and need a little guidance, we have a range of bespoke packages to suit you.

 Speak to us today to find out how we can help with your application for an F2 visa.